 While American troops are overseas, fighting for their country, many people back home have "Support Our Troops" bumper stickers, hang yellow ribbons, and pray for their safe return.
 But once veterans return stateside, many find their employers aren't jumping up and down to have them come back to work.
 Veterans often suffer discrimination in the workplace.
-Here are seven common signs of discrimination against veterans, and the laws that protect them:

 1. An employer says the job is no longer available.

 Many employers don't realize that returning veterans have an absolute right to have their jobs restored when they return from active duty.
 The Uniformed Services Employment and Reemployment Rights Act protects returning veterans from job loss due to their military service.
 Not only does USERRA require that your job be restored if you've been on active service five years or less with that employer, but you are entitled to be restored to the job and benefits that you would have attained had you not been absent.

 For instance, if it is reasonably certain you would have been promoted due to seniority, but were on active duty when the promotion was made, you may be entitled to that promotion even if someone else is in the position when you return.
 Your employer must offer training that will get you qualified for that higher position, if necessary.
 If you need to take a test for the promotion, the employer should allow you to take the test when you return.

 2. The employer doesn't want to hire veterans.

 Some military members find that employers don't want to hire them.
 National Guard members in particular find that employers fear they will be called up and miss work, so won't hire them, no matter how qualified.
 USERRA says employers can't refuse to hire military service people just because of their military service.

 3. The employer takes away accrued vacation time.